 Every morning our classes begin with a morning circle which allows for and encourages open, honest, and respectful classroom discussions.
 In addition, the school has adopted restorative practices through restorative justice which helps develop a greater sense of community.
-Restorative justice is a powerful approach to discipline that focuses on repairing harm through inclusive processes that engage all stakeholders and shifts the focus of discipline from punishment to learning and from the individual to the community (How To Practice Restorative Justice in Schools by Larry Ferlazzo; Education Week-Feb.
-6, 2016).
-We also have monthly PEACE Assemblies and parent workshops on such topics as bullying, effective communication, and understanding child behavior (all are clearly outlined in the school description portion of this report).
+Restorative justice is a powerful approach to discipline that focuses on repairing harm through inclusive processes that engage all stakeholders and shifts the focus of discipline from punishment to learning and from the individual to the community.4 We also have monthly PEACE Assemblies and parent workshops on such topics as bullying, effective communication, and understanding child behavior (all are clearly outlined in the school description portion of this report).